aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-versioning.md

       - addition of

         - storage variables

-      - addition or change of

         - external functions

+      - change of

+        - external function bodies

       - addition, change, or removal of

         - internal functions
+        - constants
+        - immutables
         - events
+        - errors

     - The `PluginSetup` contract such as